ccallawa/alyvix_doc/test_case_building.rst

 .. todo::

-   * Rewrite the following text to include Selector and Editor
+   * CC:  Rewrite the following text to include Selector and Editor

 Alyvix Designer lets you select patterns on a copy of the screen, whether they're images, rectangles, or text.
 You can then define triggers for actions when those patterns are recognized